 The recording is coming soon from Con Brio Recordings!
 Check back here for details.

 Last summer I recorded the complete Chopin etudes on an 1841 Paris Erard piano with original action and strings, tuned to a historically-based temperament specifically devised for Chopin.
 I also included some original ornaments.
 I hope my recording will be an interesting addition to the Chopin etudes discography.
-I've been living with this project since 2010; below is what I wrote about it earlier.
+This was my main creative project from 2010-2017.

 I'm spending five years (and then presumably the rest of my life) learning all of Chopin’s etudes.
 There are twenty-seven of them, each a study working out a specific technical problem, each just a couple of minutes long, each beautiful and inspiring and emotional.
 They’re incredible pieces that stretch what the piano can do and what I can do at the piano.

 The etudes are hard—that’s part of the point of them—and they’re an exhilarating, exhausting ride for both me and the audience.
 Every serious classically trained pianist has grappled with at least some of them: learning them all is making me a better pianist and musician and teacher.

 I’m playing them in concerts now, still learning from them every day.
 They've changed me as a musician and as a person; I've never lived with music this closely for this long.
 Practicing them is challenging every day.
 Sharing them with an audience is one of the biggest thrills I've ever experienced.